FindoraNetwork/platform/components/txn_builder_cli/README.md

 ```
 ./txn_builder_cli create credential --borrower 0 --attribute min_credit_score --amount 650
 ```
+If the credential already exists, the original record will be updated.

 ## Create a loan
 In the initial data, there is one loan.
 More loans can be created: